G-Thomson/Manu/README.md

 (Note: If this doesn't work, update `devtools` as Github recently changed the term it uses for the primary version of a source code repository)
 ## Usage
 ***
 The colour palettes are stored as a list named `manu_palettes`.
-Thus you can see a list of the avaliable palettes like so:
+Thus you can see a list of the available palettes like so:
 ```r
 library(Manu)
 names(manu_palettes)